 India:

-India grows sugarcane abundantly, it is in fact the second-largest producer in the world after Brazil.
-Thus promoting the Indian government to look at Ethanol as a reliable alternative to fossil fuels.
+India grows sugarcane abundantly; it is, in fact, the world’s second-largest producer after Brazil.
+Thus, promoting the Indian government to consider ethanol as a reliable alternative to fossil fuels.

-The country has already started to blend Ethanol with petrol.
-The Indian government introduced the National Biofuel Policy in 2018, whereby the plan is to achieve ethanol with petrol blend levels of 10 percent by 2022 and 20 percent by 2030.
+The country has already begun blending ethanol with petrol.
+The Indian government introduced the National Biofuel Policy in 2018, whereby the plan is to achieve ethanol with petrol blend levels of 10 per cent by 2022 and 20 per cent by 2030.

 The Indian economy is forecasted to grow to $7 trillion by 2030.
-Therefore, a target to create an ethanol economy is of enormous value and will boost its domestic economy.
+Therefore, creating an ethanol economy is of enormous value and will significantly boost its domestic economy.

 Brazil:

-Brazil is the largest producer of sugar cane, the country started to produce Ethanol as fuel in the 1970s.
-With leaps and bounds, the country has made significant progress toward bio-fuel.
+Brazil is the largest producer of sugarcane, and the country began producing ethanol as a fuel in the 1970s.
+With leaps and bounds, the country has made significant progress toward biofuels.
 In the early 2000s, the government began promoting vehicles that could run both on petrol & ethanol.
 About one-third of all vehicles on Brazilian roads run on Ethanol.

 EU:

-Renewable ethanol is expected to play an important role in the realization of the EU’s energy and climate ambitions by 2030.
+Renewable ethanol is expected to play an important role in the realisation of the EU’s energy and climate ambitions by 2030.

 We had a very enlightening conversation with Kishan Karunakaran, the CEO of Buyofuel.
 The company is a new-age technology startup engaged in creating an ecosystem for the biofuel market.
 You can read more about the company, biofuels and his thoughts on the potential in the Indian market here.

-A glass of sugarcane juice is packed with nutrients and is an awesome alternative for aerated drinks.
+A glass of sugarcane juice is packed with nutrients and is a superb alternative to aerated drinks.

-Similarly, Ethanol produced from sugarcane and other resources is being considered globally as one of the most prominent and possible substitutes for fossil fuel.
+Similarly, Ethanol produced from sugarcane and other resources is being considered globally as one of the most prominent and possible substitutes for fossil fuels.

 Add comment